top of page

 Treasurer

-Our Treasurer is a long-time committee member and former Vice President.
-He joined the club in 2008 and has been a dedicated supporter and sponsor ever since.
-The two-time Sharka Award recipient has been instrumental in improving the club's facilities, the establishment and success of Champions of Sport, and driving high off-field and on-field standards during a sustained period of success.
+The club’s Treasurer, Chris is a long-time committee member and former Vice President.
+Joining in 2008, Chris has been a dedicated supporter and sponsor ever since.
+A two-time Shaka Award recipient, he has been instrumental in improving facilities, establishing the Champions of Sport, and maintaining high standards on and off the field.

 Dave Morrison